Vineyard-Technologies/Overlord/SECURITY.md

 - Description of the vulnerability
 - Potential impact on system and Daz Studio integration
 - Steps to reproduce
-- System environment details (OS, Python version, Daz Studio version)
+- System environment details (OS, Node.js version, Electron version, Daz Studio version)
 - Any suggested fixes (optional)
 - Your contact information